sensu/sensu-docs/content/sensu-go/5.21/platforms.md

 Sensu binary-only distributions for Linux are available for the architectures listed in the table below.

+For binary distributions, we support the following Linux kernels:

+- 3.1.x and later for `armv5`
+- 4.8 and later for `MIPS 64 LE hard float` and `MIPS 64 LE soft float`
+- 2.6.23 and later for all other architectures

 {{% notice note %}}
 **NOTE**: The Linux `amd64` and `arm64` binary distributions include the agent, backend, and sensuctl CLI.
 Binaries for all other Linux architectures include only the Sensu agent and sensuctl CLI.